meks77/easy-validation/README.md

 # easy-validation
-Very easy way to validate simple and complex objets by using an fluent interface.
+Very easy way to validate simple and complex objects by using an fluent interface.

 ## Goals
-- simple resuable API for validation (use of the fluent interface)
+- simple reusable API for validation (use of the fluent interface)
 - extensible by custom validations without the need of forking this repo
 - prefer java control structure against complex configuration, what gives quite more flexibility e.g. for caching of objects which needs to be fetched from somewhere
 - validators should be usable in dependency-injection environments